chad-net/tools/html_rules.md

 ## images
 `<a href="files/image.jpeg" target="_blank"><img class="center" src="files/image.jpeg"></a>`

-if there are two successive images you put <br> between them
+if there are two successive images you put &lt;br&gt; between them